-• Each doctoral candidate is required to have a minimum of 40 ordinal credits.
-For candidates with one major, you must have 20 credits in your major, and 10 credits in each of 2 minor fields, one of which must be biostatistics.

-- For candidates with double majors, you must have 20 credits in each of your major fields and 10 credits in a minor field.
+- Each doctoral candidate is required to have a minimum of 40 ordinal credits.
+Candidates with one major must have 20 credits in the major, and 10 credits in each of 2 minor fields, one of which must be biostatistics. - Candidates with double majors must have 20 credits in each major field and 10 credits in a minor field.
 For more information refer to your HSPH Student Handbook. - In addition to the ordinal credit requirements, each candidate is also required to meet all of the departmental course requirements.
-Also required are 10 credits in substantive (see list on page 18) courses offered by the department.
+Also required are 10 credits in substantive (see list on page 26 & 27) courses offered by the department.